carcasonne/Kandidat/README.md

 # Datasets

-The system is set up to look for pre-generated spectrogram (in .npy format).
-The expected folder structure for the three expected datasets: ASV21, ADD, FoR-2sec:
+The system is set up to look for pre-generated spectrogram (in .npy format).The folder structure we used for the three expected datasets: ASV21, ADD, FoR-2sec:
 ```
 spectrograms/
 ├── ADD/